open-zaak/open-zaak/docs/client-development/mandate.rst

 municipality employees assisting.
 The ``Rol`` resource in the Zaken API is used to record the details of this other party acting on behalf of the beneficiary.

-In such scenario's, the user authenticates with DigiD or eHerkenning in an application.
+In such scenarios, the user authenticates with DigiD or eHerkenning in an application.
 They can do this for themselves, or represent another entity.
 The application where they authenticate creates (or reads/updates) the case and adds this *authentication context* to the case via ``Rol.authenticatieContext`` to persist the meta information about the authentication and mandate itself.